classgraph/classgraph/README.md

 Note that Mechanism 2 only works with class and interface matches; there are no corresponding `.getNamesOf...()` methods for filename pattern or static field matches, since these methods are only looking at the DAG of whitelisted classes and interfaces encountered during the scan.

-**Whitelisting/blacklisting of packages/jarfiles:** To reduce needless scanning, the constructor FastClasspathScanner() takes a specification of whitelisted packages/jars to scan as well as blacklisted packages/jars not to scan, where blacklisted entries are prefixed with the '-' character.
+**Whitelisting/blacklisting of packages/jarfiles:** To reduce needless scanning, the constructor `FastClasspathScanner()` takes a list of whitelisted package prefixes / jar names to scan, as well as blacklisted packages/jars not to scan, where blacklisted entries are prefixed with the `'-'` character.
 For example:
 * `["com.x"]` scans the package `com.x` and its sub-packages in all directories and jars on the classpath.
 * `["com.x", "-com.x.y"]` scans `com.x` and all sub-packages except `com.x.y` in all directories and jars on the classpath.
 * `["com.x", "-com.x.y", "jar:deploy.jar"]` scans `com.x` and all sub-packages except `com.x.y`, but only looks in jars named `deploy.jar` on the classpath (i.e. whitelisting a jar entry prevents non-jar entries from being searched).
 Note that only the leafname of a jarfile can be specified.